-The Inspiration Kitchens program received the United Way of Metropolitan Chicago's Highly Innovative Program Award in 2005 and the Harry Chapin Foundation's Self-Reliance Award in 2007.
+The Foodservice Training program received the United Way of Metropolitan Chicago's Highly Innovative Program Award in 2005 and the Harry Chapin Foundation's Self-Reliance Award in 2007.

 If you are interested in finding out more information on Inspiration Kitchens, including information on catering or restaurant hours, menus and location, please visit the Inspiration Kitchens website.